RE-IMAGINE YOUR STREET

 By making our streets great places to gather, share meals, play and get to know each other, it demonstrates that having spaces in common does improve our quality of life.

-In June 2018, The Henry Project supported two streets in the Fremantle area to raise nearly $12K in funds, through a matched crowdfunding campaign, to design and build their own common spaces.
+The Henry Project supported two streets in the Fremantle area to raise over $11K in funds, through a matched crowdfunding campaign, to design and build their own common spaces.

 In addition to a successful crowdfunding campaign where residents petitioned their social network for support, the outcomes so far from this initiative have been beyond expectations: